berryscottr/magic-8ball/README.md

 ### Lineups
 `!line 2 3 4 5 4 5 6 7`

-This command returns all eligible lineups for the first 8 given numbers in the message.
+This command returns all eligible lineups for the first 8 given numbers in the message ranged between 2-7.
 ### SL Matchups
 `!sl`